Zdeeno/Lidar-gym/README.md

 value > 0 - occupied voxel
 ```
 For rest of the environments is observation space ONLY a 3D numpy array with occupancies filled by sparse measurements.
 Sparse measurements directions are given by actions.
+If you want to do supervised learning on dataset, the ground truth map is available in `info`.

 ## Rendering
 Environment offers visualisation for debugging.
 Use method `render()`.
 It is available in mode "human" and "ASCII".
 In following picture is an example of the visualisation of the reconstructed map.